openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Authorization Requests with Request URI

+If the Wallet is acting within a trust framework that allows the Wallet to determine whether a 'request_uri' belongs to a certain 'client_id', the Wallet is RECOMMENDED to validate the Verifier's authenticity and authorization given by 'client_id' and that the 'request_uri' corresponds to this Verifier.
+If the link cannot be established in those cases, the Wallet SHOULD refuse the request or ask the End-User for advise.

 If no user interaction is required before sending the request, it is easy to request on a large scale and in an automated fashion the wallet capabilities from all visitors of a website.
 Even without personally identifiable information (PII) this can reveal some information about users, like their nationality (e.g., a Wallet with special capabilities only used in one EU member state).

 Mandatory user interaction before sending the request, like clicking a button, unlocking the wallet or even just showing a screen of the app, can make this less attractive/likely to being exploited.